dicchyantgurung/Identifying-undervalued-vs-overvalued-houses-in-King-County-Seattle/README.md

 ![Correlation Matrix_2](https://github.com/dicchyant84/Module_2-Final-Project/blob/main/Graphs/Correlation_Matrix_2.png)

 We can see from the colormap that there are some highly correlated pairs.
-This ranges from -1 to 1.
-1 being 100% related  We can sort these out through some code.
+The correlation ranges from -1 to 1.
+1 being 100% postively related and -1 being 100% inversely related.
+It is common practise to consider any pairs greater than .7 to be highly correlated.
+This can be removed through some code.

-Removing the highly correlated pairs (greater than .7), gives us the resultant heatmap below.
+The resultant heatmap below shows better correlation among the predictors.

 ![Correlation Matrix_3](https://github.com/dicchyant84/Module_2-Final-Project/blob/main/Graphs/Correlation_Matrix_3.png)